styd/impression/README.md

 # Configuration

 By default, the script would just work provided that you agree with the default values.
-But if you want to use something different, you can override the values by adding the following attributes on the script tag.
+But if you want to use something different, you can override the defaults by adding the following attributes on the script tag.

 | Attributes         | Description                                                                                            | Default Value |